araffin/srl-zoo/README.md

   --plot-against        Plot against each dimension --correlation         Plot the Pearson Matrix of correlation between the Ground truth and learned states.
-  --projection          Plot 1D projection of predicted state on ground truth --scalar              Only print correlation measurements values (together with --correlation option)
+  --projection          Plot 1D projection of predicted state on ground truth --print-corr          Only print correlation measurements values (together with --correlation option)

 ```
 You can plot a learned representation with: